thoughtbot/capybara-webkit/CONTRIBUTING.md

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the thoughtbot [code of conduct].
+We expect users to follow our [code of conduct] while submitting code or comments.

 [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct